unilincoln/RDM/training/discovery.md

 # Data search and discovery tools

 There are a number of online tools and services which you can use to find existing datasets available for re-use in your own research.
 It is important to understand the terms under which data has been published: see the section on licensing.
+Advice on re-using existing data is [available from the Digital Curation Centre](http://www.dcc.ac.uk/training/train-trainer/disciplinary-rdm-training/access-use-and-reuse/access-use-and-reuse).

 * For advice on data search and discovery, please contact [your Academic Subject Librarian](http://library.lincoln.ac.uk/home/learning-development/academic-subject-librarians/contact-your-academic-subject-librarian/)